LLNL/Adiak/docs/sphinx/GettingAdiak.rst

 When not using Spack, clone Adiak from its
 `Github repository <https://github.com/LLNL/Adiak>`_.
+Be sure to clone recursively, since Adiak imports the `BLT <https://github.com/LLNL/blt>`_ CMake helper library as a git submodule.
-Configure and install Adiak like so:
+Configure and install Adiak as needed, for example:

 .. code-block:: sh